Conference room with a large video wall display, wall-mounted cameras, ceiling speakers, and a meeting table.

 Brightness

-High brightness (800–1,200 nits) is necessary for lobby displays or spaces with natural lighting.
-Moderate brightness (350–700 nits) suffices for conference rooms or training rooms with controlled lighting.
+Brightness, measured in nits, affects how visible an LED or LCD wall display appears in rooms with ambient light.
+High brightness (800–1,200 nits) is necessary for lobby displays or spaces with natural lighting, while moderate brightness (350–700 nits) suffices for conference rooms or training rooms with controlled lighting.

 Aspect Ratio